talhakca/resume-builder/README.md

   - ngx-colorpicker ( UI Component, to be able to change the background color and for feature theme editor)
   - uuid (to add unique identifier to content tree definition)

-  ## Final Thoughts
-  Eventhough this test isn't fully succeed, it was very fun to build this module.
-For sure, I'll add the missing functionalities to this and add this to my portfolio.
-Thank you everyone for taking time for the whole interview process.
-It was very nice to meet you all.
-I hope we'll see each other in the future.